 I have a backlog of about 116 articles in draft mode.
 Most of these are technical articles about photography, web development, and the IndieWeb.
 I want to set aside time to work on these.
 Perhaps some will be long-form, but I suspect most will be short.

 My diabetes management is reasonably good.
-I usually manage to keep my A1C within the recommended range.
-But managing diabetes is not without challenges.
+I usually keep my A1C within the recommended range.
+However, managing diabetes is not without challenges.
 Because I often get hypoglycemic when hiking, I don't exercise as much as I may need for optimal health.
 The fear of hypoglycemia keeps me sitting at the computer.
 But that may soon change.
 A new type of insulin pump is on the market, and I have one of the first models, the Medtronic 670G.
 It's a closed-loop system.
 Readings from a CGMS are relayed back to the insulin pump, which can adjust insulin delivery to suit the need.
 On Tuesday, I was trained to set up and use the CGMS and 670G.
-There is a little bit of a learning curve.
+There is a learning curve.
 I had my ACCU-Chek insulin pump and Dexcom CGMS for over four years.
 I had mastered the technology.
 I'll have to learn anew.